Frequently Asked Questions (FAQ) for RF Switches

 Hot Switching: The switch changes state while a RF signal is still being applied to the switch.

-Cold Switching: No RF signal is applied to the RF switch while the RF switch is changes states.
+Cold Switching: No RF signal is applied to the switch while the switch changes states.

 Switching Speed: Port turning ON = 50% TTL control to 90% of the RF signal.
 Port turning OFF = 50% TTL control to 10% of the RF signal.